philamp/jellygrail/README.md

 It also remakes the rshared mounted folder ``./Video_Library/`` (so it's accessible from the host)
 > This script throws unmounting errors but don't worry.
-> ⚠️ If you've restarted your system, the docker container was maybe restarted but the rshared folder ``./Video_Library/`` was not remade so you have to run ``./RESTART.SH`` to fix it.

 ## 🚀 First and daily Usage